Security Rights and Aircraft Liens in Finland

 - Damage claims under the Aviation Act.

-- Registered mortgages, ranked by filing order.
+- Registered mortgages, ranked by the order in which they are filed.

 Enforcement Mechanisms

-Unpaid Airport Charges: Detention Rights
+Unpaid Airport Charges and Detention Rights

-Navigating the complexities of aircraft liens in Finland requires precise legal knowledge.
-Our team offers tailored advice to safeguard your interests and optimize your legal strategy.
+Our team offers tailored advice to safeguard your interests and optimise your legal strategy.
+Contact us today for expert support in aviation and transport law.